 Teens are less likely to get proper treatment.

-At Fort Behavioral Health, we offer a safe, nurturing, and healing space for adolescent males to find recovery from the multifaceted disease of addiction.
+At Fort Behavioral Health, we offer a safe, nurturing, and healing space for adolescent females to find recovery from the multifaceted disease of addiction.
 Our team believes in inspiring each client to face their challenges, discover the root of their problems, and reclaim their lives.
-If you or a loved one are struggling with addiction, call us today at 817-381-9741 or contact us through our admissions page.
+If you or a loved one are struggling with addiction, call us today at 817-381-9741 or contact us through our admissions page to learn more about our female-only adolescent treatment program.